liujingtech/IntelliJ-MySQL-Table-to-JPA-Entity/README.md

  - Sequel Pro: Enter the database, click on the selection table on the left, select Table Info on the menu bar on the upper right, and **Standard build statement** in the Create syntax on the right side.
 My
-- MySQL Workbench: enter the database, select the table on the left, right-click the table name, select from the pop-up menu, Copy to Clipboard -> Create Statement, at this time ** standard table statement ** already exists in the clipboard
+- MySQL Workbench: enter the database, select the table on the left, right-click the table name, select from the pop-up menu, Copy to Clipboard -> Create Statement, at this time **Standard build statement** already exists in the clipboard
 - Navicat for MySQL: Create a data source link, double-click to open the database, drop the left table, left click to select the table, find DDL in the upper menu on the right side and click, **Standard form statement** will appear in the right window .

 The steps in the above ways are all the steps I tried to install on the mac.
 If it is other software, other platforms, the general approach is the same.
 After the table is selected, there will always be a place to display the ** standard form statement **, and you can find it.

 ## Download and install
-1. IntelliJ IDEA official website download [plug-in] (https://plugins.jetbrains.com/plugin/11350-mysql-table-to-jpa-entity).
+1. IntelliJ IDEA official website download [plug-in](https://plugins.jetbrains.com/plugin/11350-mysql-table-to-jpa-entity).
 2. Start IntelliJ IDEA.
 3. Click Preferences in the main menu bar.
 4. Click Plugins on the left.